 Ordoñez was also much better in the long term, putting up 20.0 WAR to just 6.4 for Griffey in his career after 2002, despite playing just one more season and 249 additional games.

-It was one of the biggest Winter Meetings trades in memory, as the White Sox sent Chris Sale, one of the top pitchers in the game, to the Red Sox for a number of prospects.
-The deal included the No. 1-ranked minor league player in the game, Yoán Moncada, along with top pitching prospect Michael Kopech.
+It was one of the biggest Winter Meetings trades in memory, as the White Sox sent Chris Sale, one of the top pitchers in the game, to the Red Sox for two plum prospects: No. 1-ranked minor league player in the game Yoán Moncada, and top pitching prospect Michael Kopech.

 Sale was brilliant in his six-plus years with the White Sox, winning 74 games with a 3.00 ERA.
 He made the All-Star team five times, pitching five innings total and winning the 2013 contest.
 He set White Sox records for most strikeouts in a season (274) and had four consecutive years with more than 200.
 After four straight losing seasons, the White Sox decided it was time to rebuild, and Sale was in demand — so the painful decision was made to trade him and hope for a better future.